 - Date it will be received in bank (if cash)

-- Letter of Credit (LoC) ID (if LoC)
+- Letter of Credit (LoC) number (if LoC)

 - A copy of the SWIFT message sent to ESC’s bankers (if LoC)